Personalized user experience is the future of marketing

 “Your marketing has to seamlessly resonate with your buyer’s goals, interests, and preferences.” — Michael Brenner, CEO of Marketing Insider Group

 There are a number of ways to create personalized, positive user experiences.
 Start by outlining who makes up your customer base and website visitors — use segmentation and define your target audience.
 Then, you need to learn as much as you can about your audience.
 What digital behaviors do they exhibit?
 What industries are typically interested in your services?
 Gather as much insight as you can and use it to fuel your personalization strategy.
 Monetate found that 79% of organizations that exceeded revenue goals have a documented personalization strategy in place.
 This way, you can set goals and targets, measure successes, and continue to gain insight into your customer experience.
 Consider personalizing all marketing communications, customer interactions, website experiences and calls to action.
 Create a seamless, easy-to-follow experience, designed perfectly for every user.

 It is important to put time, money and resources into planning during the early stages of UX design.
 According to UX Planet, fixing a problem in development costs ten times more than fixing it in design.
 And, this number grows to 100 times as much when trying to fix a problem when a product has already been released.
 And, consider the fundamentals of user experience, too.
 Think about appearance, calls to action, navigation, optimization for other devices, and load time.
 More than half of mobile visits are abandoned if a page takes more than three seconds to load, according to Toptal.
-After you’ve implemented your personalized user experience strategy, According to Experience Dynamics, 73% of organizations not conducting user experience testing will be doing so in the next 12 months.
+According to Experience Dynamics, 73% of organizations not conducting user experience testing will be doing so in the next 12 months.
 If you’re not already thinking about providing personalized experiences, it’s time to start.